<< Learning Center

 Guide to Cable Providers and Streaming Services for People With Disabilities

-For families and educators who have children with disabilities, the Described and Captioned Media Program (DCMP) provides free access to over 10,000 educational videos through funding from the U.S. Department of Education.
+For families and educators who have children with disabilities, the Described and Captioned Media Program (DCMP) provides free access to thousands of educational videos through funding from the U.S. Department of Education.
 This includes hundreds of educational television series that have captions and audio description available through our accessible video player.
 Many videos also have American Sign Language interpretation.
 Learn more about what DCMP offers:

 Services for Families and Educators